devdanias/Python_BackEnd/README.md

 ## Course Information

-#### Working hours: 64 hours
+#### Working hours: 35 hours

 #### Intermediate level

-<p>With great versatility, extensive documentation and numerous libraries make Python the first choice in the data area.
-However, Python is not limited to data and can be applied to games, web applications, task automation and much more!
-Learn from scratch the basic syntax of the language to integrations with APIs and practical projects exploring the main frameworks like Flask and Django.</p>
+<p>The Python Backend Developer Training teaches how to build robust and efficient applications with Python.
+It covers essential fundamentals, such as best practices in Python and interaction with relational databases.</p>

 ***